chadzhao/FFmpegLite.NET/README.md

 - easy to extend by adding extra command
 - merge PR in-time :smile:

-**Important:** It is still in pre-release stage, recommand to use from v1.0.
+**Important:** It is still in pre-release stage, recommend to use from v1.0.

 ## Features
 - Use fluent syntax